Pierce Butler (judge)

 Pierce Butler (March 17, 1866 – November 16, 1939) was an American jurist who served as an associate justice of the Supreme Court of the United States from 1923 until his death in 1939.
+He is notable for being the first Supreme Court justice from Minnesota, and for being a Democrat appointed by a Republican president.
 He was a staunch conservative and was regarded as a part of the Four Horsemen, the conservative bloc that dominated the Supreme Court during the 1930s.
-A devout Catholic, he was also the sole dissenter in the later case Buck v.
+A devout Catholic, he was also the sole dissenter in the case Buck v.
 Bell, though he did not write an opinion.

 Early life and education

-Butler was born in Northfield, Minnesota to Patrick and Mary Ann Butler.
+Butler was born in Northfield, Minnesota, to Patrick and Mary Ann Butler.
 Born in a log cabin, he was the sixth of nine children.
 All but his sister lived to adulthood.
 His parents were Catholic immigrants from County Wicklow, Ireland, who had met in Galena, Illinois.
 They had left the same part of Ireland because of the Great Famine.

-Butler graduated from Carleton College, where he was a member of Phi Kappa Psi fraternity.
+Butler graduated from Carleton College in 1887.
 He received both a degree in the arts and a degree in science.
 He then read the law for one year before being admitted to the bar in 1888.
 He married Annie M. Cronin in 1891.